English & Writing

 Crucial to the centuries-old Ignatian vision that guided the establishment of Jesuit colleges and universities are two concepts: caring for the student as an individual (cura personalis) and imparting to the student a skill in thoughtful, imaginative, and well-organized language (eloquentia perfecta).

-The Department of English, Writing & Journalism and its curriculum encourage the growth of our students in these traditions.
+The Department of English and Writing and its curriculum encourage the growth of our students in these traditions.
 Our courses guide them to appreciate imaginative literature and to master rhetorical skills traditionally associated with Jesuit education—including cultivating an individual and discerning voice in both writing and speaking.

 We are committed to the University’s mission by connecting faith, intellectual commitment, and social justice in our teaching.
 By offering service-learning and diversity courses and by developing mentoring relationships between faculty and students, we encourage a striving for the greater intellectual and social good.

-The Department of English, Writing & Journalism supports the University mission by calling upon our students to embrace:
+The Department of English and Writing supports the University mission by calling upon our students to embrace:

 • An openness to imaginative, moral, and spiritual growth